thekarthikms/JS-KASIO/README.md

 # JS-KASIO
-Javascript Calculator App Using HTML,CSS and JS
+Javascript Calculator App.
+Project uses html, css and javascript.
+A minimal ui in the model of a digital calculator